textmediallc/gitlab-intro/md/lab5_rebasing.md

 ## Step 1 - Amending Commit Messages
 Re-writing the repositories history is done using git **rebase** -interactive.
 By putting rebase into interactive mode you have more control over the changes you want to make.
 After launching into interactive mode you are given six commands to perform on each commit in the repository.
-By using the editor which opens, by default Vim, you define which actions you want to perform on each commit.
+By using the editor which opens, you define which actions you want to perform on each commit.

 In this lab, we want to change the commit.
-To put it into this state we need to change the word "pick" next to the commit to match the action you want to perform based on the list shown in the Vim window, in this case "reword".
+To put it into this state we need to change the word "pick" next to the commit to match the action you want to perform based on the list shown in the editor window, in this case "reword".

 In this lab, we want to change the commit message.